Kiss Your Ass Goodbye

 The trees in a healthy forest enjoy true, unlimited social security.
 It’s why a “girdled” tree — one whose ability to feed itself has been severely curtailed — can keep growing, and why a “crowded” forest is actually better off than a thinned out one.

 This life support system has been up and running for over 400 million years.
 It’s local, not global (so far as we know), and only a fraction of the speed of the internet.
 But good things take time to create — and very little time to destroy.

 Mother knows best

 The above diagram maps out the mycelial connections in a patch of forest in British Columbia.
 The circles are trees, and the largest, darkest circles are the most connected.
 These correspond to “hub” or “mother” trees.
 Not surprisingly, these are the oldest trees in the forest.
 They literally nurture and even appear to “teach” the younger trees around them.

 You might think that when logging, it’s best to just take the oldest trees and leave the rest to grow.
-But in actuality, if you leave the elders and take the younger trees, the forest rapidly recovers.
-If you take away the elders, the community falls apart.
+But in actuality, if you take only the younger trees, the forest rapidly recovers.
+If you take away the elders, on the other hand, the community falls apart.
 It is the elders that know we’re all connected.
 They live that connection.
 They know we would die without it.

 The greatest love of all